rickschubert/jira-ticket/README.md

 * Option B: Run `./jira-ticket [shortcut] "[title of your ticket]" "[description of your ticket]"` (Ticket description is optional)

 What shortcuts you can use is determined by the `SHORTCUTS` section in your `~/.jiraticketcreator` file.
 The example below means that `./jira-ticket green` would create an issue of type "98002" against the Jira board "10001".
-Additionally, the newly created ticket would carry the label "Frontend" and be automatically assigned to the person with user id "5b9f82a2f226b393480f271a".
+Additionally, the newly created ticket would carry the label "Frontend", have a priority of ID "1" (Critical) and be automatically assigned to the person with user id "5b9f82a2f226b393480f271a".
 Since the configuration is just JSON, you can create shortcuts however you like!
 (For a list of tray specific configurations, please ping me privately.)

 Required fields: `shortcut`, `id`, `defaultIssueType`

-Optional fields: `labels`, `assignee`, `transitions`
+Optional fields: `labels`, `assignee`, `transitions`, `priority`

 ```json
 {